Clemson Club Echo Advertising

 2. Definitions:

 Fundraising Database means the primary system of donor and alumni constituent information, including but not limited to the giving history, contact information, development reports, and event attendance of constituents.
-The Advancement Services Information Technology department supports the fundraising database for the Development and Alumni Relations division, which is currently Blackbaud CRM, also known as CADENCE.
+The Advancement Services Information Technology department supports the fundraising database for the Advancement and Alumni Relations division, which is currently Blackbaud CRM, also known as CADENCE.

 3. Policy: